danc1234/APCS-Final-Project/WORKLOG.md

 Made it so that bloons go to the intended tiles when spawning.
 Made it so that boss bloons changes sprites in phases(W.I.P)

+### 6/7

+Worked on bloons and how the boss bloons function

+### 6/9

+Worked on fixing bugs and readme files.
+Changed how the upgrade system worked

 ## Daniel Chen